-As these costs continue to rise, the ability to predict and manage them becomes increasingly vital.
-To that end, the use of machine learning in estimating clinical trial costs has proven to be a valuable tool.
+As drug development costs continue to rise, the ability to predict and manage them becomes increasingly vital.
+To that end, the use of machine learning in estimating oncology trial costs has proven to be a valuable tool.
 One such tool is the Clinical Trial Risk Tool developed by Fast Data Science.

 Fast Data Science’s Clinical Trial Risk Tool uses machine learning models to analyse clinical trial protocols, predict the cost of a trial, and identify the possible risks.
 The prices of each intervention in the protocol, including gene and cell therapy are considered, as well as the number of interventions all play a part in this prediction process.
 The tool successfully predicts the cost on a per-patient basis.